-This statement is showing a surplus on the provision of services of £2.4 million which is a decrease from the previous year's surplus of £98.2 million.
-The net cost of services has increased to £576.6 million in 2022/2023 from £488.6 million in 2021/2022.
-This reflects the inflationary pressures being felt across all services and the increased budget in some service areas such as Health and Care.
-In 2022/2023, some services moved out of the Children and Families Directorate and into Economy, Infrastructure and Skills.
-The Culture, Rural and Communities service is now part of Economy, Infrastructure and Skills and for this reason, net expenditure has increased in that Directorate and reduced in Children and Families.
-Another structure change is that Finance is now a Directorate in its own right and has moved out of Corporate Services.
+This statement is showing a surplus on the provision of services of £65.6 million which is an increase from the previous year's deficit of £9.1 million.
+The net cost of services has increased to £665.6 million in 2023/2024 from £587.5 million in 2022/2023.
+This reflects the inflationary pressures being felt across all services and the increased budget in some service areas such as Health and Care and Children and Families.

 The Movement in Reserves Statement shows the final balances of the County Council's general fund and other reserves and this statement shows the money available to support services in future years.
-The general fund balance is \pounds 52.3 million and other earmarked reserves are \pounds 360.0 million, of which \pounds 24.2 million relates to schools and cannot be spent on other services and \pounds 32.3 million is unspent revenue grants.
-This leaves an amount of \pounds 303.5 million which is earmarked for specific projects and risks.
-Overall, general balances have remained static during 2022/2023, which is in line with the MTFS and the intention to retain balances to mitigate the risks inherent in service budgets.
+The general fund balance is £48.5 million and other earmarked reserves are £390.4 million, of which £21.5 million relates to schools and cannot be spent on other services.
+This leaves an amount of £368.9 million which is earmarked for specific projects and risks.
+Overall, general balances have reduced slightly during 2023/2024, being used to fund the small overspend at the end of the year.
+This will be addressed in the next refresh of the MTFS when the level of balances will be reviewed against the risks inherent in service budgets.

 Our reserves are reviewed annually to ensure they are still required and are at the correct level; this occurs as part of our budget setting process in February.
-The reserves were last reviewed in February 2023 and were deemed to be sufficient with the additional contributions.
+The reserves were last reviewed in February 2024 and were deemed to be sufficient with the additional contributions.
 The review formed part of a report to the County Council which can be viewed here:

-County Council report v3.pdf (staffordshire.gov.uk)
+County Council MTFS report 2425 v2.pdf (moderngov.co.uk)

 The Balance Sheet shows the amount held in reserves, both usable and unusable, as well as the liabilities that will need to be paid in future years.
-The total of assets less liabilities in 2022/2023 is £1,821.4 million, an increase from 2021/2022 which was £893.0 million.
+The total of assets less liabilities in 2023/2024 is £1,290.8 million, a decrease from 2022/2023 which was £1,791.5 million.